 Finally, the event opened avenues for further collaboration with indigenous and women’s organizations in Brazil and work with new Partner ISA to conduct legal analyses and map indigenous territories.

 Please find below clips related to the event:

 Date: 1 Oct 2016 to 30 Apr 2017

 Date: October 2016 – April 2017

-Implementor: HuMA & Epistema Institute
+Implementer: HuMA & Epistema Institute

 Funding Amount: $49,479

-While certain activities under this SRM are still ongoing, it has achieved the first instance of indigenous communities in Indonesia receiving formal titles over their customary (adat) forests.
-This success follows a 2013 constitutional court decision that recognized adat forests as separate from state forests, as well as the election of President Jokowi in 2014, after which new commitments were made to recognize the land and forest rights of Indigenous Peoples.
+This SRM has catalyzed the first instance where communities of Indigenous Peoples in Indonesia have received formal titles over their customary (adat) forests.
+This success follows a 2013 constitutional court decision driven by AMAN that recognized adat forests as separate from state forests, as well as the election of President Jokowi in 2014, after which new commitments were made to recognize the land and forest rights of Indigenous Peoples.